chaoticconfused/hpms/README.txt

 https://docs.google.com/spreadsheet/ccc?key=0AvvH5W4E2lIwdEFCUkxrM085ZGp0UkZlenp6SkJablE#gid=0

-I have each of the current (as of 10/31/2015 at 9:52 PM PST) lists on the server.
+I have each of the current (as of 11/7/2015 at 2:57 AM PST because I can’t sleep) lists on the server.
 For now, I am going to leave it this way.
 If this works out, then I will add the feature to support multiple lists.
 Hopefully, I can get some help with that.

 ------------------------------------Closing-------------------------------------

 That's it.
-I have nothing more to say.
-Test this out if you dare!
+This is now considered v 1.0 - Cooking With Grease.